joshuajano/SSHHMA/README.md

-z# Semi-Supervised Holistic Human Mesh Annotator
+# Semi-Supervised Holistic Human Mesh Annotator
 For undegraduate students, please follow the instruction below.
 Also, note that we will use `SMPL-X` not `SMPL`.\
 Please check their [Project Page](https://smpl-x.is.tue.mpg.de/), [Paper](https://ps.is.mpg.de/uploads_file/attachment/attachment/497/SMPL-X.pdf), and [Code](https://github.com/vchoutas/smplify-x) for more details information.\
 **Note: If you use this application, means that you also agree with the third party's agreement that we use in this project**